Samagra-Development/Samagra-Website/src/pages/joinus/index.md

     type: select
     validation: VALID_OPTION
     placeholder: S﻿elect year of graduation
+  - required: true
+    label: W﻿hat type of candidate are you?
+    title: W﻿hat type of candidate are you?
+    placeholder: select the best fit
+    type: select
+    validation: VALID_OPTION
+    options:
+      - text: I am already placed, but my heart is in impact
+      - text: I am waiting for an impact opportunity on campus
+      - text: I am currently working, but still looking for a break in impact
   - contentDescription: " "
     label: Company placed at / Current Employer
     placeholder: Enter Organization